zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-versioning-overview.md

 <a name="overview-pdl-versioning"></a>
 ### PDL Versioning

-Two build settings have been added to allow the extension version to be stamped at build time.
+Two build settings have been added to allow a specific edition of the extension  to be stamped at build time.
 They are `ExtensionVersion` and `ExtensionDescription`.

 The following is a `*.csproj` file that uses the two build settings for an extension.